TranslationalML/course-image-analysis/README.md

-Repo for the UNIL BSc3 course on image analysis, taught by Ariana Ravera and Jonas Richiardi
+Repo for the UNIL BSc3 course on image analysis, taught by Arianna Ravera and Jonas Richiardi

 # Installation